 Does quartz scratch easily?

 No, it is very scratch-resistant, but not scratch-proof.
-Use a cutting board to be safe.
+Use a cutting board to be safe and protect your knives.

 Keep your quartz flawless